 Remember: its against the law to cause pollution so you’ll have to act to clean up any serious spill or leak that may cause contamination.
 Also, it is important to keep an eye on your oil tanks condition as your insurance company may not pay if the leak has occurred over time.

-If you do come across an AdBlue spill then act immediately.
-Use a spill kit to clean up any spill then rinse the area thoroughly with water to avoid any crystallisation.View More
+And Remember! if you do come across an AdBlue spillage then act fast and use a spill kit to clean up the area and wash away the solution before crystallization takes form.View More

 Old oil tanks